xizhonghua/GreenDC-Summary/data-center/file/MR-worloads.md

     - It then runs the reduce tasks, each of which onvoles the reduce function of each intermediate key and its associated values form a distinct subset of generated intermediate keys.
     - The reduce tasks generate the final result.
 - TODO: get a MapReduce example

+### Characteristic
+**Data incentive workloads** create complicacy in **job migration** for effective power management.
+- Map reduce jobs require oeprations on large data sets and use of special purpose file systems (e.g., Hadoop distributed files system (HDFS)).
+- Migrating such jobs across data centers introduce a new concern if all data cneters are not complete rpelicas of each other.
+- Due to their large volume, these data sets cannot be even dynamicallly copied or moved across different data centers.
+- Therefore, the request distributor (i.e., the front end) needs to compeltely know which request can be handled by which data center.

 ### Hadoop
 Hadoop is the best-known, publicly available implmenetation of MapReduce [[Apache]](http://hadoop.apache.org/).
 Hardoop comprises two main parts.